For many people, myself included, David Lloyd George was one of the greatest reforming liberals Britain has had in Downing Street.

 Continually tweaking around the edges of the economy – in Theresa May’s managerial style – won’t work anymore.
 Brexit will represent a major shift in the British economy and gives us a chance to really look at the underlying issues we have with some of our public services.

 There are always calls for incoming leaders to emulate those who have preceded them.
-During the leadership election, some called for a Churchillian leader – someone to tackle a certain challenge.
-Others call for a Thatcher-esque leader, or even a leader with the tendencies of Clement Attlee – but that would require not only a unified house, which the government lacks, but also a more unified country.
+Some have called for the next Prime Minister to be Churchillian – a leader for a certain challenge.
+Others call for a Thatcher-esque leader, or even a leader with the tendencies of Clement Attlee – but that would require not only a unified House, which the next government will lack, but also a more unified country.